Animation Cels

 [Picture by Jem Animation]

-This is another episode where alot of the cels were taken care of.
+This is another episode where alot of the cels were taken care of, and pretty much any cels from this episode are sought after because it shows the past of the characters.

 From the very end of the music video of the song "Between Me And You" by Jem and the Holograms.
 It's barely visible since it fades over from another scene.